DBADaily/blog/2022/202201/20220105_1_gitlab_postgresql_only.md

 # Conclusion

 For GitLab, PostgreSQL is proven to be the right choice.
 Yet MySQL is still used more widely.
-You can suggested to continue to use MySQL as long as it meets your requirements and you are not suffering from it as GitLab.
+You are suggested to continue to use MySQL as long as it meets your requirements and you are not suffering from it as GitLab.